top of page

 • Farm tours

-Gatherings Grove is hosting our FarmFest again this year after our last two events were so well received.
+Gatherings Grove is hosting our FarmFest again this year after our last three events were so well received.
 We're excited about welcoming everyone back.
 Our Mango FarmFest is "On-Farm" and it provides a wonderful opportunity to tour our mango grove, meet vendors, and attend seminars on various agricultural topics.
-Live music, fresh food, mango tasting and great people make our Mango FarmFest an absolute "must see!"
+Live music, fresh food, lots of varieties of mangoes, mango tasting table, and great people make our Mango FarmFest an absolute "must see!"
 This is a rain or shine event so please come prepared.

-Har's presentation on grafting will be in the Pavilion located in our mango grove.
+Raleigh's presentation To Be Announced in the Pavilion located in our mango grove.

 Steve Cucura.jpeg